A Guide to Sports Bars in Jersey City

 Ed + Mary’s | 174 Coles Street

-A place like Ed + Mary’s turns into your home away from home — a cozy, family- and dog-friendly spot with delicious food and drinks.
+A place like Ed + Mary’s turns into your home away from home, as a cozy, family- and dog-friendly spot with delicious food and drinks.
 There’s outdoor and indoor seating, with plenty of TVs streaming the hottest games of the season.
-Plus, the bar hosts a book club and other fun events for any less-than-athletic friends reading.
+Plus, the bar hosts a book club and other fun events for any non-athletic-enthusiast friends.

 View this post on Instagram